 Andrew Randall, Chief Executive Officer of Hospiscare, said: “Every day I am impressed and inspired by the response of our staff and supporters to this crisis and the team’s dedication to continuing to provide expert care for terminally ill patients across the heart of Devon in these difficult conditions.”

 Ann Rhys, Deputy Director of Nursing, added: “Hospiscare’s clinical team has shown great courage in stepping up to deliver our mission and to alleviate pressure on local NHS services when and where we can.
 Despite significant pressure, we are working together, 24/7, to care for those vulnerable patients across our community.”

 As a charity, we rely upon the fundraising support of the community to provide our vital service.
 The coronavirus pandemic has drastically affected Hospiscare’s fundraising efforts with all twenty of our charity shops forced to close and our fundraising events and public-facing activities cancelled.
 We have predicted a loss of over £1 million every three months until we can return to normal levels of activity.
 The full impact of the pandemic on our fundraising remains unknown.

 Hospiscare is grateful for the pledge of financial support for hospices from the government which will provide some support to our funding until June.
 Despite this, Hospiscare will be heavily affected for the rest of the year.
 We need the support of the community now more than ever to ensure our survival so that we can continue providing vital, specialist care to people living with a terminal illness in the heart of Devon.
-If you are in a position to donate, you can support our charity by taking part in the Weekly Prize Draw or through a monthly gift or one-off donation.
+If you are in a position to donate, you can support our charity by taking part in the Weekly Lottery or through a monthly gift or one-off donation.